danielytics/sophia-engine/README.md

 # Sophia Game Engine

-The Sophia Game Engine is a 2D-first game engine written in C++14.
+The Sophia Game Engine is a 2.5D game engine written in C++17 and OpenGL 4.1.

 Development is happening in branches.

 # Design Goals

+First and foremost, this is meant to be a learning project, so while I'm striving towards the below goals, learning new things trumps being useful for the time being.
+Therefore, it is unlikely that Sophia will be useful as a production engine for making real games for now.

 Sophia takes ideas and influences from many things and places: